What Is Yum Woon Sen?

 - Preparing the NoodlesStart by soaking the glass noodles in warm water for about 10 minutes or until they become soft and pliable.
 Once softened, drain the noodles and cut them into shorter lengths using kitchen scissors.
 Set the noodles aside.
 This step ensures the noodles have the right texture and are easier to mix with other ingredients.

-- Mixing the Salad Combine the softened glass noodles, cooked shrimp or pork, julienned carrots, red bell pepper, and red onion in a large bowl.
+- Mixing the Salad Combine the softened glass noodles, cooked shrimp or pork, julienned carrots, green onions, celery, in a large bowl.
 Add the chopped cilantro, mint leaves, and crushed peanuts.
-This step combines diverse textures and flavors, creating the base of the salad.

 - Making the Dressing Combine the finely minced garlic, chopped chilies, fish sauce, freshly squeezed lime juice, sugar, and water in a small mixing bowl.
 Stir the mixture gently but thoroughly, ensuring the sugar is completely dissolved.
-Once the dressing is ready, slowly pour it over the salad mixture.
-This dressing is crucial to a delightful blend of tangy, spicy, and slightly sweet flavors, enhancing the salad's overall taste and appeal.
+Pour dressing over the noodles while its still warm.

 - Combining and Serving Toss the salad gently to coat all ingredients with the dressing.
 Let it sit for 5 minutes to allow the flavors to meld together.
 Serve immediately for the freshest taste.
 This final step ensures a balanced flavor profile and a visually appealing presentation.